yakomisar/EggTimer/README.md

 ## Main Goal

-Build a beautiful that allows user to cook eggs:=)
-In two words it is an egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+Build a beautiful app that allows user to cook eggs:=) In two words it is an egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

 ## I learned